Venkatsai2M/LLM/README.md

-## LLM AND LIM
+## LLM

-The app.py and Image info.py.These two are simple Streamlit web applications that integrates with Google's Gemini API.The app.py generate responses based on user input.The Image info.py tells about the image uploaded
+It is a simple Streamlit web applications that integrates with Google's Gemini API.The app.py generate responses based on user input.

 ## Features
 - Uses Google's Gemini-1.5 Flash model for text generation